Chain-of-Thought Reasoning Improves Context-Aware Translation with Large Language Models: Evaluation Data and Metrics

 \subsection{Benchmark Data}

-This study uses the DiscEvalMT benchmark \citep{bawden2018thesis,bawden-etal-2018-evaluating}, designed to evaluate challenges in English-to-French MT that arise from two types of inter-sentential dependencies: pronominal anaphora and lexical cohesion.\footnote{\href{https://github.com/rbawden/discourse-mt-test-sets}{\nolinkurl{https://github.com/rbawden}}} The test cases are manually constructed, and aim to test whether MT systems can make contextually-appropriate translation decisions.

-Each test item consists of two English sentences (`context' and `current'), a French translation of the first, and two alternative French translations of the second: one is contextually appropriate, preserving coherence across the two sentences, while the other introduces a discourse-level error; together, they form a contrastive pair among which a system should distinguish the correct translation.
+This study uses the DiscEvalMT benchmark \citep{bawden2018thesis,bawden-etal-2018-evaluating}, designed to evaluate challenges in English-to-French translation that arise from two types of inter-sentential dependencies: pronominal anaphora and lexical cohesion.\footnote{\href{https://github.com/rbawden/discourse-mt-test-sets}{\nolinkurl{https://github.com/rbawden}}} The test cases are manually constructed.
+Each test item consists of two English sentences (`context' and `current'), a French translation of the first one, and two alternative French translations of the second one: one is contextually appropriate, preserving coherence across the two sentences, while the other introduces a discourse-level error.
+Together, they form a contrastive pair among which a system should distinguish the correct translation.

 An item for testing the translation of pronominal anaphora is shown in Table~\ref{tab:data-example} (center).
 The word `river' is translated as `rivière' (feminine), so FR translation \#1 has correct gender agreement between the object pronoun `la' and the antecedent `rivière', while the second one has wrong agreement.
 To control for chance, in another test item, `river' is translated as `fleuve' (masculine), making FR translation \#2 correct.
 Two additional test items are made with approximate translations of the antecedent (e.g., `piscine' (fem.) or `cinéma' (masc.)).
 In these cases, the translation of the second sentence should still use a pronoun of the same gender as the antecedent, to maintain agreement.

 For lexical choice, each item contains a word in the context sentence, which can be translated in several ways.
 The correct translation of the second sentence should use the same word as in the reference translation of the first sentence, to maintain consistency.
 In Table~\ref{tab:data-example} (right), the word `attack' is translated as `attaque' in the context sentence, so the current sentence should reuse the same word, as in FR translation \#1.
 In an additional test item, `attack' is translated by `assaut' in the context sentence, making FR translation \#2 correct.